MacOS vs Windows OS – Who Wins the Best OS Title?Donna Marie Padua

 8. Mobile Device Integration

 Apple’s integration between Mac OS computers and iOS devices is more natural and easier.
 Mac OS Notifications panel allows you to send SMS by syncing to your iPhone.
-All photos can be shared across devices in Apple Photos and you can transfer almost anything through AirDrop.
-You can also take video calls between synced devices.
+All photos can be shared across Apple Photos devices, and you can transfer almost anything through AirDrop.
+You can also make video calls between synced devices.
 Apple Watch is yet another piece of the integrated ecosystem that Windows can’t match.

 The obvious winner?
 Mac OS!